OWASP/owasp-mastg/Document/0x05b-Android-Security-Testing.md

 # Android Security Testing

-In the previous chapter, we provided an overview of the Android platform and described the structure of its apps.
-In this chapter, we'll talk about setting up a security testing environment and introduce basic processes and techniques you can use to test Android apps for security flaws.
-These basic processes are the foundation for the test cases outlined in the following chapters.
+In this chapter, we'll dive into setting up a security testing environment and introduce you to some practical processes and techniques for testing the security of Android apps.
+These are the building blocks for the MASTG test cases.

 ## Android Testing Setup